Keraites

 Their original territory was expansive, corresponding to much of what is now Mongolia.
 Vasily Bartold (1913) located them along the upper Onon and Kherlen rivers and along the Tuul river.
-They were defeated by Genghis Khan in 1203 and became influential in the rise of the Mongol Empire, and were gradually absorbed into the succeeding Turco-Mongol khanates during the 13th century.
+They were defeated by Genghis Khan in 1203 and became influential in the rise of the Mongol Empire, and were gradually absorbed into the succeeding Mongol khanates during the 13th century.